MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/configure-server-endpoints.md

 - Remove the Defender for Endpoint workspace configuration

 >[!NOTE]
->*These offboarding instructions for other Windows server versions also apply if you are running the previous Microsoft Defender for Endpoint for Windows Server 2016 and Windows Server 2012 R2 that requires the MMA.
+> These instructions for other Windows server versions also apply if you are running the previous Microsoft Defender for Endpoint for Windows Server 2016 and Windows Server 2012 R2 that requires the MMA.
 Instructions to migrate to the new unfiied solution are at [Server migration scenarios in Microsoft Defender for Endpoint](/microsoft-365/security/defender-endpoint/server-migration).

 ## Related topics